Eco SwapsGreen LivingTried & Tested Products

 • Leaves a light, natural scent that smells genuinely clean β€” not synthetic.

-You can find full details in my printable Natural Laundry Additives & Fabric Conditioner Guide β†’, which breaks down quantities and benefits for each natural option.
+You can find full details on natural swaps like vinegar and bicarb in our Natural Laundry Additives Guide β†’, which breaks down quantities and benefits for each natural option.

 How to Get That Fresh, Comforting Laundry Smell